LAMP Course Descriptions

 - Improve written and oral communication skills.

 - Analyze and interpret texts and data to find answers to important questions.

 Courses Unique to LAMP

-LAMP L216 is LAMP's sophomore-level topical seminar.
+LAMP L216 is LAMP's sophomore-level topical seminar, restricted to students admitted to the LAMP honors certficate program.
 The class enrolls no more than 25 LAMP students.
 It is primarily discussion-based, and explores a specific issue, question, or problem concerning the relationship between business and society, broadly defined.
 The course fulfills the IU College of Arts and Sciences Education (CASE) Intensive Writing requirement and counts toward the Hutton Honors College general honors certificate.
 Topics for L216 vary by instructor and year.
 Instructors come from both the IU Kelley School of Business and the College.

 Recent examples of L216 topics include:

 - Inequality and the American Dream